Director Natalia Leite’s ambition and accompanying uncertainty give the film its unruly and resonant energy.

 Guillermo del Toro doesn’t rise above the obligations of staging a film of this sort as a video game, a stylish but programmatic ride toward an inevitable final boss battle.

-The characters, right down to Marta’s Russian mob-boss father, are so clichéd that episodes begin to feel like dramatizations of TV Tropes entries.
+The characters are so clichéd that episodes begin to feel like dramatizations of TV Tropes entries.

 The primetime debut of one of Criterion’s indies-in-residence, Steven Soderbergh’s Oscar-winning drug war epic gets a terrific HD upgrade.